Amitābha: History and archeology

 The first known epigraphic evidence for Amitābha is the bottom part of a statue found in Govindnagar, Pakistan and now located at Government Museum, Mathura.
 The statue is dated to "the 26th year of the reign of " i.e., 104 CE.
 It is a work of Kushan art, made during the Kushan Empire (30–375 CE), and was dedicated to "Amitābha Buddha" by a family of merchants.

 Gregory Schopen translates the inscription as follows: The 26th year of the Great King Huveṣka, the 2nd month, the 26th day.
 On this day by Nāgarakṣita, the (father) of the trader (Sax-caka), the grandson of the merchant Balakatta, the (son of Buddhapila), an image of the Blessed One, the Buddha Amitābha was set up for the worship of all buddhas.
 Through this root of merit (may) all living things (obtain) the unexcelled knowledge of a buddha.
 Another early epigraphic mention of Amitabha (c.
 610 CE) is found in Patan (Lalitpur).
 It is a verse which states: "I praise Amitabha, the best, dispeller of illusion by the light of great prajña.
 The light, victor who lives in Sukhavati with Lokesvara, the destroyer of the fear arising in the world, bearer of the lotus, and Mahasthamaprapta, the affectionate-hearted one."
-One of the last Indian sculptures of Amitābha can be found in the trademark black stone of the Pala Empire (c.
+Another example is found in a caitya in a courtyard of Tyagal Tol in Patan which has been dated to the late sixth or early seventh century and mentions the classic Amitabha triad.
+It states: I always venerate Amitabha, the Sun-like Jina, in the world of Sukhavati, who has destroyed the darkness of the great illusion of existence with the light of great wisdom; Mahasthamaprapta, whose mind is affectionately disposed due to [unlimited] compassion, and Lokesa, who holds a lotus and wards off the dangers of arising in the world.One of the last Indian sculptures of Amitābha can be found in the trademark black stone of the Pala Empire (c.
 750–1161 CE), which was the last Buddhist empire of India.
 The appearance of sculptural remains dating to the end of the second century suggests that Amitābha was becoming popular in the first and second centuries CE in Gandhara and Central Asia.
 Apart from the Gandhara region, not much evidence has been found for extensive Amitabha worship in the rest of the Indian subcontinent before the 8th century.
 During the 8th century, the Chinese monk Cimin Huiri visited India and learned about Pure Land Amitabha devotion there.

 From its initial home in Greater Gandhāra, Amitābha worship and its images quickly spread via the Silk road to Central Asian kingdoms like Khotan, and then to China as well as Southeast Asian regions like Indonesia.
 The earliest dated Amitābha image in China is from the Longmen Grottoes and is dated to 519 CE.
-During the Sui Dynasty (581–618) and the succeding Tang dynasty, China saw a growth in the creation of Amitabha images and paintings.
+During the Sui Dynasty (581–618) and the succeeding Tang dynasty, China saw a growth in the creation of Amitabha images and paintings.
 Some exemplary Amitabha art from this period can be found in Dunhuang.